Sustainable fashion, without compromising on taste.

 Same cause, different 'Talking Points'.

 Each year we pick an issue that needs attention.
-This year it's Food For Thought - the impact that food has on the environment.
+This year it's the mother of all issues, Climate Change.
 Each design has a hidden message within the print to spark up a conversation about the topic in hand.
 That way, the next time someone compliments you on what you're wearing you'll have a little more to say than just 'thanks'.

 Gung Ho x Lovorika